-Occasionally, someone will get arrested for driving under the influence (DUI) in Orange County, their driver’s license suspension will be up, but they still haven’t heard from the court about their court date.
+Occasionally, someone will get arrested for driving under the influence (DUI) in Orange County, and their driver’s license suspension will be up, but they still haven’t heard from the court about their court date.
 If this happened to you, we’re guessing you have questions.
 Can you go back to driving?
 Does this mean that your case somehow got lost in the shuffle over at the DA’s office?
-Continue reading as we offer an explanation.
+Continue reading as we explain.

 Let’s say you got a DUI and you requested a DMV hearing within 10 days of your arrest, the time limit for requesting such a hearing.
 Unfortunately, the DMV sided with the police report and suspended your license.
 That license suspension is just about up, so you head over to the court on the date that your ticket said to and you find out that your name is not on the court calendar.
 So, you go to the DA’s office and ask them why you don’t have a court date.